koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 ---------------

 <!-- note
-For application running on browsers, DOM is a primitive and you would write DOM manipulations to update your views.
+For application running on browsers, DOM is primitive and you would write DOM manipulations to update your views.
 As you may know, DOM manipulation is based on imperative operations.
 -->